 Although Atkins-Grad was found not guilty of eight felony charges, including bribery and unlawful compensation from father and son developers Bruce and Sean Chait, residents didn’t believe or buy her “naive” defense.

 Atkins-Grad, who attempted to stop the recall in court and lost, is now appealing that decision.

 The recall started its first attempt to collect 10 percent of all signatures in District Two in Tamarac back in January and lost by only 18 signatures.
-They gathered a few hundred more than what was needed, but did not verify each signature before it was turned in, so many voters who claimed they were registered, either weren’t registered in the district, or weren’t even registered voters.
+They gathered a few hundred more than what was needed.
+Still, They did not verify each signature before it was turned in, so many voters who claimed they were registered, either weren’t registered in the district or weren’t even registered, voters.

 They tried the first round again and then this final round using the computer expertise of Coral Springs Resident Andrew Ladanowski to help them map and visit registered voters in the area.
-This helped them potentially avoid making the same mistakes again.
+This enabled them to avoid making the same mistakes again, potentially.
 After signatures were gathered, they were verified with data from the Supervisor of Elections office to make sure they were confirmed as registered.

 “The success of the recall to remove Patte Atkins-Grad from office gives one a sense of immense accomplishment and pride that democracy, the hard work of so many dedicated and bold people, can put right before wrong.
 We should all be proud that this system still works,” said volunteer George Stroker.
 “The people have spoken, Patte Atkins-Grad, so do the right thing and resign.”

 - Sharon Aron Baron is the Editor of Talk Media and writer for Tamarac Talk, Coral Springs Talk and Parkland Talk.

 Tamarac Talk was created in 2010 to provide News, Views and Entertainment for the residents of Tamarac.